autarch/blog.urth.org/content/posts/2010-06-02-walking-through-a-real-distini.md

 [@Mercurial]
 </pre>

-That&#8217;s a mouthful.
-Let&#8217;s step through it in tiny chunks &#8230;
+That's a mouthful.
+Let's step through it in tiny chunks ...

 <pre class="highlight:false">name    = Markdent
 author  = Dave Rolsky &lt;autarch@urth.org>
 </pre>

 Setting these does several things.
 First, these values will end up in the generated `Makefile.PL` for the distro.
-Second, these values are available for plugins which do POD munging, which we&#8217;ll look at shortly.
-In particular, the author will end up in the every module&#8217;s POD.
+Second, these values are available for plugins which do POD munging, which we'll look at shortly.
+In particular, the author will end up in the every module's POD.

 <pre class="highlight:false">license = Perl_5
 </pre>